-Canon EF 50mm 1.4 is the best bang for you buck.
-Solid lens with still a lot of aperture and almost the same creamy texture.
-It was the first lens I bought for my Canon 5D mark II.
+Canon EF 50mm 1.4 is the best bang for your buck.
+A solid lens with still a lot of aperture and almost the same creamy texture.
+It was the first lens I bought for my Canon 5D Mark II.

 It is lighter in weight and faster than the Canon 50mm 1.2.
 So you can’t go wrong with this lens and far more sturdy than the Canon EF 50mm 1.8 the cheapest in the range but also a great lens.